rybaier/100_days_of_code_leetcode/README.md

 # 100 Days of code Log Round 2
 Didn't make it far last time before having to break the streak.
-This year I am going to complete 100 days of code, specifically LeetCode problems
+This year I am going to complete 100 days of code, focusing on LeetCode problems and other personal projects

 ## Day 1 - 1/2/23
 Started the LeetCode 75 Interview Question prep.
 Today's problem was to merge strings alternately.
 I used javascript to solve this problem writing a series of conditionals with nested loops.
 First I split each word into a seperate array and then pushed each index of the array in alteranting order until both words were finished